Devikkkk/har-wearable-activity-recognition/README.md

 This work was conducted as part of a group coursework (ML_7072CEM_CW_GROUP_18) at Coventry University, Faculty of Engineering, Environment and Computing.
 For the full research paper, see ML_7072CEM_CW_GROUP_18.docx in the repository.
 # Dataset
-We used the Daily and Sports Activities Dataset from the UCI Machine Learning Repository (https://archive.ics.uci.edu/dataset/271/daily+sports+activities)(Barshan & Altun, 2013):
+We used the Daily and Sports Activities Dataset from the [UCI Machine Learning Repository] (https://archive.ics.uci.edu/dataset/271/daily+sports+activities) (Barshan & Altun, 2013):
 - Subjects: 8 (4 female, 4 male; ages 20-30).
 - Activities: 19 (see Table I below for details).
 - Sensors: 5 Xsens MTx units (torso, right/left arm, right/left leg) with accelerometer, gyroscope, and magnetometer modalities.